sapiens/blog/_posts/2016-7-23-DDD-Eventual-Consistency.md

  As we can see, Eventual Consistency exists without computers or CQRS.
 Like rain, it's a normal phenomenon in the real world.
 And businesses exist in the real world, so for them EC is just normality, even if a domain expert doesn't know what the words "Eventual Consistency" mean.
 And being normality, the business has a solution for this problem.

  As programmers, we are _trained_ , almost indoctrinated to pray to the ACID god.
-We feel fragile if 2 changes aren't wrapped in a transaction and EC is like a the boogie man, we fear it and try to avoid it.
+We feel fragile if 2 changes aren't wrapped in a transaction and EC is like the boogie man, we fear it and try to avoid it.
 But this is just the CRUD mindset, a one trick pony that doesn't reflect a moderately complex domain.

  DDD is about changing our mindset from CRUD, data driven to business driven.
-And the funny thing is, not only that EC is pretty normal but it's the default.
+And the funny thing is, not only that EC is pretty normal but it's the default,too.
 Remember that we try to _identify aggregates_ i.e we're actively looking for areas, islands that need to be **immediately consistent** in an ocean of eventual consistency.
 Those are not in-your-face visible, we have to carefully 'hunt' them, in a way proving that only in those cases we need a unit of work.

  And maybe that's one of the biggest things with DDD, the revelation that a model doesn't really need to always be immediately consistent, like in the CRUD approach; some parts need it, others don't.
 Our objective is to identify which needs what.